 Dario Eskenazi is a pianist and film composer based in New York City.

-Dario’s most recent original scores for film include the Argentine-Brazilian
+Dario’s most recent original scores for film include the Argentine hit "El Robo Del Siglo" (2020) directed by Ariel Winograd and the Argentine-Brazilian co-production

 Other recent work for film include the American drama “The Last New Yorker”